Katherine Radeka, Author of High Velocity Innovation & CEO of Rapid Learning Cycles

 Katherine Radeka: Thank you.

 Brian Ardinger: I’m excited to have you on to talk about your new book.
 You have a varied background.
 I want to talk a little bit about the differences between innovating in the real world versus in the software world.
-Why don’t we give our audience a little bit of background about how you got involved in innovation?
+Why don’t we give our audience a little bit of background about your path in innovation?

 Katherine Radeka: I was working for Hewlett Packard and their inkjet printer division, and I made the transition to working with the blended teams that it takes to put together a printer is a printer, is a blend of the hardware and the ink cartridges and the firmware and the software drivers.

 And so program manager in that space has to be familiar with all of those different disciplines.
 What I learned very early on was that hardware is hard.
-That the reason why we were always being told to fix things in software is that once they had released something to the manufacturing environment, it was very, very expensive thing to fix.
+That the reason why we were always being told to fix things in software is that once they release something to the manufacturing environment, it is a very, very expensive thing to fix.

 That became a passion for me, was to figure out how do we deliver hardware more effectively?
 How do we eliminate the problems that tend to arise in late development?
 That tend to make hardware programs disappointing.
 Either late or if they can’t be late, they might be down scope, so they’re disappointing.
 Or they might cost too much.
 To try to figure out how we could make it so that a person that had a great idea for a new physical thing, a new tangible thing, could be just as successful with innovation as a person that has an idea for new software.